-Because we generate substantially all of our revenues in U.S. dollars but incur a material portion of our expenses in other currencies, and may, in the future, also incur a material portion of our indebtedness in other currencies, exchange rate fluctuations could have a material adverse effect on our business, financial condition and results of operations.
+Because we generate substantially all of our revenues in U.S. dollars but incur a material portion of our expenses in other currencies, and may, in the future, also incur a material portion of our indebtedness and our capital expenditure requirements in other currencies, exchange rate fluctuations could have a material adverse effect on our business, financial condition and results of operations.

-We generate substantially all of our revenues in U.S. dollars, but in 2009 we incurred approximately 20.24% of our vessel operating expenses in currencies other than the U.S. dollar.
-Although as of December 31, 2009, none of our indebtedness or the amounts due under our newbuild contracts was denominated in other currencies, certain of our existing credit facilities allow us to convert the outstanding loan amount or any part thereof into currencies other than the U.S. dollar.
+We generate substantially all of our revenues in U.S. dollars, but in 2010 we incurred approximately 24.93% of our vessel operating expenses in currencies other than the U.S. dollar.
+Although as of December 31, 2010, all of our indebtedness and the amounts due under our newbuild contracts were denominated in U.S Dollars, in January 2011, we entered into a shipbuilding contract whereby part of the contract price is payable in Japanese yen.
+In addition, certain of our existing credit facilities allow us to convert the outstanding loan amount or any part thereof into currencies other than the U.S. dollar.
 Also, in the future, we may enter into new credit facilities or newbuild contracts that are denominated in or permit conversion into currencies other than the U.S. dollar.
 The use of different currencies could lead to fluctuations in our net income due to changes in the value of the U.S. dollar relative to other currencies, in particular the euro and the Japanese yen.
 We have not hedged our currency exposure, and, as a result, our results of operations and financial condition, denominated in U.S. dollars, and our ability to pay dividends could suffer.